utecht/hpc_tut/readme.md

 ./initialize.sh
 ```

 Now that the data is in place and the module has been installed it is time to submit the actual work to the job queue and wait for the emails to roll in.
-The Moving Pictures tutorial has roughly 20 QIIME commands to run which produce various outputs.
-Some of these commands are quite intense and others will rely on their output before they can run.
-On the HPC there is a set cost to spinning up a job on a node and so often you will want to chain many commands together rather than submitting a job for each command that needs to be run.
+The Moving Pictures tutorial has roughly 20 QIIME2 commands to run which produce various outputs.
+Some of these commands are quite intense and others will rely on previous output before they can run.
+On the HPC there is a set cost to spinning up a job on a node.
+Therefore often you will want to chain many commands together rather than submitting a job for each command that needs to be run.
 For the Moving Pictures tutorial I have broken the 20 commands into 3 sections, an initial very CPU heavy import/demultiplex/align and then 2 low CPU jobs in which smaller calculations are performed with the output from the first job.
-Looking at the top of the import.script with the head command you can see that it requests 1 node with 36 ppn, while the other two scripts just take the queue default of a single CPU.
+Looking at the top of the import.script with the `head` command you can see that it requests 1 node with 36 cpus, while the other two scripts just take the queue default of a single CPU.
  ```bash
  cd steps
  head -n20 import.script
  ```

- Each of these scripts could be queued just by running the qsub command, however the second two scripts cannot run until the first job has finished, the qsub command takes a `depend=afterok:<jobid>` argument, which will submit those jobs onto the queue with a hold until the first has successfully exited.
+ Each of these scripts could be queued just by running the qsub command.
+However the second two scripts cannot run until the first job has finished.
+The `qsub` command takes a `depend=afterok:<jobid>` argument, which will submit those jobs onto the queue with a hold until the first has successfully exited.
 The run_all.sh script shows how to schedule multiple jobs at a time while capturing their job_id to feed into later required jobs.
  ```bash
  cat run_all.sh
  ./run_all.sh